Çağadüz

-Chaghaduz (Çağadüz) or Sargsashen (Սարգսաշեն) is a village in the Khojavend District of Azerbaijan, in the disputed region of Nagorno-Karabakh.
-The village had an ethnic Armenian-majority population prior to the 2020 Nagorno-Karabakh war, and also had an Armenian majority in 1989.
+Chaghaduz (Çağadüz) or Sargsashen (Սարգսաշեն) is a village in the Khojavend District of Azerbaijan, in the region of Nagorno-Karabakh.

 History

 During the Soviet period, the village was part of the Martuni District of the Nagorno-Karabakh Autonomous Oblast.
 After the First Nagorno-Karabakh War, the village was administrated as part of the Martuni Province of the breakaway Republic of Artsakh.
 The village was captured by Azerbaijan during the 2020 Nagorno-Karabakh war.

 Historical heritage sites

 Historical heritage sites in and around the village include a shrine from between the 2nd millennium BCE and the 17th century BCE, the fortress-settlement of Jaghaduz (Ջաղադուզ) from the 3rd century BCE, khachkars from between the 11th and 12th centuries, and 19th-century watermills.

 Demographics

-The village had 264 inhabitants in 2005, and 285 inhabitants in 2015.
+The village had an ethnic Armenian-majority population in 1989.
+Prior to the 2020 Nagorno-Karabakh war, it also had an Armenian majority with 264 inhabitants in 2005, and 285 inhabitants in 2015.